Compliance manager responsibilities

 In today’s increasingly digital business world, the role of compliance managers is continually changing.
 As your company scales and adopts new technologies, the duties and responsibilities of the compliance manager may shift from basic oversight to hands-on involvement in policy making and implementation.

-Today, businesses need to adhere to various compliance rules from governmental bodies as well as industry regulators.
+Today, businesses must adhere to various compliance rules from governmental bodies and industry regulators.
 For example, financial companies may need to follow PCI DSS compliance rules while healthcare organizations may have to deal with HIPAA.

 Compliance managers need to understand and keep tabs of the current compliance requirements to protect their organizations from heavy non-compliance fines and penalties.